 The Board continues to actively oversee and guide the Company's transformation for the future.
-The West Burton A Station is now expected to cease generation during March 2023 as a result of a life extension to support the energy crisis.
-To guide future change the Board frequently discussed and continues to discuss its vision and strategic priorities of the Generation Business to inform and guide the Company as it refocuses on the challenges and opportunities ahead.
+To guide future change the Board frequently discussed and continues to discuss its vision and strategic priorities of the to inform and guide the Company as it refocuses on the challenges and opportunities ahead.